Irish Lace Patterns

 Irish lace became particularly popular in the 19th century in Ireland.
 When the Potato Famine occurred, people lost their major source of income.
 Men, women and even children started crocheting in order to earn money and feed families.
 They produced lace, which was similar to needlepoint or tambour lace but they did it all in crochet.
 Poor crafters sold their items to the nobility.
 Hence, Irish lace shawls, dresses, vests, skirts, palatines, purses and table-clothes basically saved an entire nation from starvation.

 Crocheters employed different weights of yarn, and motifs were created independently, set on paper and joined with mesh.
 The most elaborate Irish lace motif patterns were usually kept in secret, and the completed lace was extremely expensive.
 These days, Irish lace has changed a lot, but the mesh and floral motifs are still fundamental elements of this craft.
 Great news: it’s not a secret anymore!
-You can find myriads of Irish lace patterns free of charge.
+On mycrochetpattern.com you can find myriads of Irish lace patterns for free.

 Elements of Irish Lace